danielo515/obsidian-modal-form/README.md

 Obsidian is a great tool for taking notes, but it is also a nice for managing data.
 However, when it's time to capture structured data it doesn't offer many conveniences.
 Some plugins like [Templater](https://github.com/SilentVoid13/Templater) or [QuickAdd](https://github.com/chhoumann/quickadd) alleviate this problem with templates/automation that ease the creation of notes with a predefined structure, but then you have to fill the data manually.
-This plugins have some little convenience inputs, but they are limited to a single value at a time, and they don't even have labels.
+The mentioned plugins (templater, quickAdd) have some little convenience inputs, but they have certain tradeoffs/problems:

+- they are limited to input a single value at a time
+- they don't have labels, or detailed descriptions about the field you are filling
+- you can't skip fields, you will always be prompted for all of them one by one

 All of the mentioned tools are great at their job and unleash super convenient workflows.
 For that reason, rather than offering an alternative, this plugin is designed as a complement to them, offering some basic building blocks that you can integrate with your existing templates and workflows.